keshawngod86-cmd/expense-tracker/README.md

 ## 9. How the System Works

 ### Frontend flow
-1. The user fills in the expense form.
+1. The user enters expense information in the form.
-2. React validates the required fields.
+2. React validates the input fields.
-3. The frontend sends a request to the FastAPI backend.
+3. The frontend sends requests to the FastAPI backend.
 4. The backend performs CRUD operations on MySQL.
-5. Updated data is fetched back and rendered on the same page.
+5. The page updates dynamically after the latest data is returned.

 ### Backend flow
-- FastAPI defines API routes for expense operations.
+- FastAPI defines the API endpoints.
-- SQLModel maps Python models to the MySQL table.
+- SQLModel maps Python classes to the MySQL table.
 - MySQL stores records persistently.

 ### Data visualisation flow
-- Expense data is grouped by month and day.
+- Expense data is grouped by month and by day.
-- Chart.js renders monthly and daily trends.
-- Users can drill down from monthly chart to daily chart and then to detailed expense entries.
+- Monthly charts help users identify large spending periods.
+- Daily drill-down interaction helps users inspect detailed spending on selected dates.

 ---

 ## 10. Setup Instructions

-### A. Clone or download the project
+### A. Required Software
-Make sure you have both folders:
-- `expense-tracker-react`
-- `expense-tracker-backend`

----

-### B. Install software
-You need:
+Install the following first:
 - Node.js
 - Python
 - MySQL Server